LEARN

 Why did the second workout hurt less?

-The repeated-bout effect is one of the most reliable phenomena in exercise physiology.
-After a single bout of eccentric exercise, the muscle adapts structurally and neurologically so that the same stimulus causes significantly less damage on subsequent exposure.
-Studies on elbow flexor exercise show that a second session performed one to four weeks later produces dramatically reduced soreness, smaller strength loss, and faster recovery.
+The repeated-bout effect is one of the most reliable phenomena in exercise physiology: one bout of eccentric exercise makes the muscle adapt, so the same stimulus causes noticeably less damage next time.
+Studies on elbow flexor training show a second session one to four weeks later produces less soreness, smaller strength loss, and faster recovery.

-Training through DOMS is acceptable if you distinguish between soreness and injury.
-True DOMS causes a dull, spread-out ache that worsens with movement or pressure, not at rest.
-An acute strain or tear causes sharp, localized pain that doesn't follow the 24 to 72-hour delay pattern.
-Light aerobic activity and low-intensity movement support recovery without deepening damage.
-If soreness persists beyond five or six days or alters your daily movement, reduce training intensity and reassess.
+Training through DOMS is fine once you can tell soreness from injury.
+True DOMS is a dull, spread-out ache that worsens with movement or pressure, not at rest; a strain or tear causes sharp, localized pain outside that delay pattern.
+Light, low-intensity movement supports recovery without deepening damage.
+If soreness lasts beyond five or six days, dial back and reassess.

 How Can You Recover From Bicep DOMS Faster?